-Although CAE is not required to comply with most of the NYSE Rules regarding corporate governance, we nevertheless comply with most such rules and CAE's practices differ significantly from those required to be followed by U.S. domestic issuers under such NYSE Rules only in a few respects.
+Although CAE is not required to comply with most of the NYSE Rules regarding corporate governance, we have summarized below how CAE's practices differ significantly in one respect from those required to be followed by U.S. domestic issuers under such NYSE Rules.

 The NYSE Rules require shareholder approval of all equity compensation plans and any material revisions to such plans, regardless of whether the securities to be delivered under such plans are newly issued or purchased on the open market, subject to a few limited exceptions.
 The TSX Rules, on the other hand, do not require shareholder approval in all those circumstances.
-Only the establishment or material amendments to equity compensation plans which provide for new issuance of securities are subject to shareholder approval.
+Only the creation or material amendments to equity compensation plans which provide for new issuance of securities are subject to shareholder approval.
 Therefore, CAE does not seek shareholder approval for equity compensation plans and amendments unless they involve newly issued securities or constitute specified amendments under the TSX Rules.
-Further, the Canadian director independence standards set out in NI 58-101 require the board of directors to consider all direct and indirect relationships between CAE and a director, but do not presume that a director is not independent when the director is an employee or executive officer (or has an immediate family member who is an executive officer) of a company that has business relationships with CAE in excess of certain monetary thresholds.